Search

 What Is Tricuspid Atresia?

 Tricuspid atresia is a congenital heart defect (this means that a baby who has it is born with it).
 It happens when the heart's tricuspid valve does not develop.
-This means that blood can't flow from the heart's right atrium (upper receiving chamber) to the right ventricle (lower pumping chamber) as it should.
+As a result, blood can't flow from the heart's right atrium (upper receiving chamber) to the right ventricle (lower pumping chamber) as it should.

-A baby born with tricuspid atresia often has serious symptoms soon after birth because blood flow to the lungs is much less than normal.
+A baby born with tricuspid atresia (try-KUS-ped ah-TREE-zhah) often has serious symptoms soon after birth because blood flow to the lungs is much less than normal.

 What Happens In Tricuspid Atresia?